Robert Adam (architect, born 1948): Education and early career

 Adam attended the University of Westminster.
 In 1973, he won the British School at Rome's Rome Prize in Architecture.

 Adam practiced as an architect, working part-time as a freelance architectural journalist until 1977, when he became partner at a firm in Winchester.
 In 1992, he founded Robert Adam Architects there.

 In 2021, he was awarded Degree of Doctor of Philosophy (PhD) by Oxford Brookes University.

 Work

 Edinburgh Forthside

 Adam was appointed master-planner of Edinburgh Forthside in which capacity he designed streetscapes of low-rise buildings in Leith and Granton.

 Adam prescribed strict design codes on the area's developers so that both modern and traditional architects could build alongside one another without clashing.
 Builders had to adhere to guidelines on size, materials and proportions.
 Adam also laid out rules on how the buildings relate to the streets such as a ban on glass facades.

-Sackler Library
+Bodleian Art, Archaeology and Ancient World Library

-Adam designed Oxford University’s Sackler Library, which opened in 2001 and incorporated Oxford's Ashmolean Museum collections.
+Adam designed Oxford University’s Bodleian Art, Archaeology and Ancient World Library, which opened in 2001 and incorporated Oxford's Ashmolean Museum collections.
 The principal building is a circular library, with a smaller circular entrance onto the street, and attached wings arranged around internal courtyards.
 His design referenced ancient Greek architecture, specifically the Temple of Apollo at Bassae.